gt-wunderhorn/gt-wunderhorn.github.io/README.md

 ### Custom static assertions

 Wunderhorn allows users to specify custom properties for their programs.
-In this example, the user wants to make sure that their naive implementation of her Fibonnaci function implementation always returns a non-negative value.
+In this example, the user wants to make sure that this naive implementation of the Fibonnaci function always returns a non-negative value.

 ```java
 public class Fib {